Laura-Puckett/LauraPuckett_Portfolio/README.md

 A simple overview of my recent public projects

 # [Project 1.
 Spruce Fractional Cover Mapping at NEON BONA Site](https://github.com/Laura-Puckett/spruce_mapping_NEON_BONA/tree/main)
-This is an exploratory project to determine the utility of airborne data collected as part of NASA's ABoVE airborne campaign (AVIRIS-NG hyperspectral and LVIS waveform LiDAR data) for estimating percent cover of black spruce forest.
+This was an exploratory project to determine the utility of airborne data collected as part of NASA's ABoVE airborne campaign (AVIRIS-NG hyperspectral and LVIS waveform LiDAR data) for estimating percent cover of black spruce forest.
-While this workflow could be expanded over a larger area, this small project was focused on an area near Fairbanks, ALaska, where NEON field measurements of tree inventory are available across a gradient of environmental conditions.
+While this workflow could be expanded over a larger area, this small project was focused on an area near Fairbanks, Alaska, where NEON forest inventory measurements are available across a gradient of environmental conditions.
 The NEON field data was manipulated and used as the "ground-truth" values for the proprtional cover of black spruce.
 AVIRIS-NG spectral bands and LVIS relative height metrics were used as predictors in a simple model.
 The main bottleneck in this project was loading and intersecting these large geospatial datasets to produce a training dataset containing plot-level values for all datasets.